SignalFlagZ/sd-civitai-browser/README.md

 - Rename files to avoid conflicts with other extensions
   - Why do python file conflicts occur?
 For example, api.py is used by many people and no problems occur.
 - Add prefix `civsfz` to javascript function names to make them unique
-- If you fork, please replace `civsfz` in the file name, function name, css class name, etc. with your own prefix to avoid conflicts.
+- If you fork, please replace `civsfz` in the file name, function names, css class names, etc. with your own prefix to avoid conflicts.
 ### v1.8
 - Add sort types
 - The model download timeout was set to 4 seconds because it was forcibly disconnected after about 5 seconds